surajitbasak109/tciexp-api/README.md

 ### Check Service Availability by Pin code

-With this service call you can check if Ecom Express gives service on this region or not:
+With this service call you can check if TCI Express gives service on this region or not:

 ```php
 $response = TciExp::service()->getPincodeServiceableStatus("734006");